comses-education/github-starter-course/README.md

 2. **Commit early, commit often** and frequently synchronize your work to make sure your local version of the Git repository doesn't become stale and out-of-date.
 This is less of a problem when you are the only one working on things, but is still a good habit to keep.
-3. **Write meaningful log messages** that clearly document the intent of your change(s).
-Think of commit log messages as notes to your future self and/or your future collaborators.
+3. **Write meaningful log messages** that clearly document the intent of your change(s) and any thorny assumptions.
+Commit log messages are notes to your peers as well as your future self and future collaborators.
 4. **Use tags and releases** to keep track of important coding milestones.
-The exact version of your computational model that generated data leading to publishable findings?
-That should be a new tag and release with a [DOI attached to that release](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content).
+Did this exact version of your computational model pass all of its tests and generate harrowing data that lead to publishable findings?
+Make sure it's fully synced with your GitHub repository (e.g., **commit** and **push** any available changes), then create a [release, tag, and DOI](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) that points at this version.

 ## Next Steps